rossbachp/awesome-container-tinkering/DISTRIBUTIONS.md

 Since the invention of OCI registries, people have been (ab)using them to store non-container things (Helm charts, OPA policies, even video files can be stored this way).
 The modern registries are evolving as generic artifact stores, and the ORAS project provides a way to push and pull OCI Artifacts (read _arbitrary files_) to and from OCI Registries.
 The project consists of a CLI (<a href="https://github.com/oras-project/oras">_oras_</a>) and libraries (<a href="https://github.com/oras-project/oras-go">Go</a>, <a href="https://github.com/oras-project/oras-py">Python</a>).

+### Spegel

+[Spegel](https://github.com/spegel-org/spegel) enables each node in a Kubernetes cluster to act as a local registry mirror, allowing nodes to share images between themselves.
+Any image already pulled by a node will be available for any other node in the cluster to pull.

+### Dragonfly

+[Dragonfly](https://github.com/dragonflyoss/Dragonfly2) is an open source P2P-based file distribution and image acceleration system.
+It is hosted by the Cloud Native Computing Foundation (CNCF) as an Incubating Level Project.
+Its goal is to tackle all distribution problems in cloud native architectures.
+Currently Dragonfly focuses on being:

+- Simple: Well-defined user-facing API (HTTP), non-invasive to all container engines;
+- Efficient: Seed peer support, P2P based file distribution to save enterprise bandwidth;
+- Intelligent: Host-level speed limit, intelligent flow control due to host detection;
+- Secure: Block transmission encryption, HTTPS connection support.

+### Kraken

+[Kraken](https://github.com/uber/kraken) is a P2P-powered Docker registry that focuses on scalability and availability.
+It is designed for Container image management, replication, and distribution in a hybrid cloud environment.
+With pluggable backend support, Kraken can easily integrate into existing OCI registry setups as the distribution layer.

 ### 🧑‍🔬 Docker Hub Tool

 <a href="https://github.com/docker/hub-tool">Docker Hub Tool</a> - "Docker Hub experimental CLI tool."